mtvarkovsky/goodjob/examples/deleteuser/README.md

 We can do it in multiple fashions:
 - call RPC methods to delete user data in each service and hope for the best, i.e. no errors would occur
-- call RPC methods to delete user data in each service and retry operations that have failed for a reasonable amount of attempts
+- call RPC methods and retry operations that have failed for a reasonable amount of attempts
-- call RPC methods to delete user data in each service and revert successful operations if one of the operations has failed.
+- call RPC methods and revert successful operations if one of the operations has failed.
-- or we can do both, retry failed operations and revert successful ones if some retry threshold is reached.
+- or we can do both, retry failed operations and revert unsuccessful ones if some retry threshold is reached.

 Examples of all aforementioned approaches can be found here:
 - [simple safe-delete](simple)